 These flavorful chickpeas are paired with various colorful veggies and rolled into amazing healthy chickpea balls!
 They are vegan, protein and fiber-packed, oil-free, and gluten-free!

-Abundant in vegetables and spices, the meal is protein, vitamin and antioxidant-rich yet full of flavor and tastiness.
+They make a perfect to-go lunch, a tasty snack, or a healthy family dinner.
+Abundant in vegetables and spices, they are protein, vitamin, and antioxidant-rich yet full of flavor and tastiness.

 Health Promoting Vegan Chickpea Balls

 - Only healthy whole natural plant food ingredients, oil-free and no sugars!

 - No animal products and no oils are used so that you are protected against heart disease, diabetes, even cancer!

 - Chickpeas and peas are probably one of the best sources of protein as well as resistant starch which is important for gut health.